kubesphere/website/content/en/docs/cluster-administration/cluster-wide-alerting-and-notification/alerting-policy.md

 - You have enabled [KubeSphere Alerting](../../../pluggable-components/alerting/).
 - To receive alert notifications, you must configure a [notification channel](../../../cluster-administration/platform-settings/notification-management/configure-email/) beforehand.
-- You need to create an account (`clusters-admin`) and grant it with the `clusters-admin` role.
+- You need to create an account (`cluster-admin`) and grant it with the `clusters-admin` role.
 For more information, see [Create Workspaces, Projects, Accounts and Roles](../../../quick-start/create-workspace-and-project/#step-4-create-a-role).
 - You have workloads in your cluster.
 If they are not ready, see [Deploy and Access Bookinfo](../../../quick-start/deploy-bookinfo-to-k8s/) to create a sample app.

 ## Create an Alerting Policy

-1. Log in to the console as `clusters-admin`.
+1. Log in to the console as `cluster-admin`.
 Click **Platform** in the top left corner, and then click **Cluster Management**.

 2. Navigate to **Alerting Policies** under **Monitoring & Alerting**, and then click **Create**.